NXPmicro/micropython/docs/zephyr/tutorial/repl.rst

 Now you can try running MicroPython code directly on your board.

 Anything you type at the prompt, indicated by ``>>>``, will be executed after you press the Enter key.
-MicroPython will run the code that you enter and print the result (if there is one).
 If there is an error with the text that you enter then an error message is printed.

 Start by typing the following at the prompt to make sure it is working::